 3- take a look at the entire line in order to confirm there is no damage, kinking, obstruction or leak issue.

-The system zero position regarding the patient (tragus of the ear) has a tremendous importance in order to guarantee the proper resistance regarding the aimed ICP.
+The system zero position in regards to the patient (tragus of the ear) has a tremendous importance in order to guarantee the proper resistance regarding the aimed ICP.
 Check it and the prescription height every time you go and see the patient, especially after care.

 Try the following steps: